michalmonday/CheriBSD-on-minimal-hardware/README.md

 # Background and characteristics of the minimal hardware design
 In our design, we used the [SSITH P2](https://github.com/CTSRD-CHERI/Flute/tree/CHERI/src_SSITH_P2) wrapper around the CTSRD-CHERI-Flute processor, the P2 wrapper provides Jtag interface and 2 AXI bus interfaces (1 strictly for instructions, and 1 for other peripherals), making the system convenient to use and extend in Vivado block design.

 The Vivado project from the [BESSPIN-GFE](https://github.com/CTSRD-CHERI/BESSPIN-GFE) extends the P2/P3 system with all peripherals required to run a FreeBSD/CheriBSD system.
 We planned to use that design for learning purposes and as a reference.
-The first issue we encountered was the need of TEMAC license to use the Ethernet interface.
-Ethernet interface is useful because it allows to transfer files to/from the CheriBSD (as described at [this link](https://github.com/CTSRD-CHERI/cheripedia/wiki/HOWTO%3A-Run-CheriBSD-and-Toooba-on-VCU118#transferring-files-to-bsd)) but we decided to use the second UART interface for that purpose instead.
+The first issue we encountered was the need of TEMAC license to use the Ethernet block.
+Ethernet block is useful because it allows to transfer files to/from the CheriBSD (as described at [this link](https://github.com/CTSRD-CHERI/cheripedia/wiki/HOWTO%3A-Run-CheriBSD-and-Toooba-on-VCU118#transferring-files-to-bsd)) but we decided to use the second UART interface for that purpose instead.

 # Block design